- Notice: Listing Determination and Status Review (78 FR 41371, 07/10/2013)

-Alaska Natives have a long history of self-regulation to ensure a sustainable take of marine mammals for food and handicrafts.
+Alaska Natives have a long history of subsistence use of marine mammals for food and handicrafts.

-The Ice Seal Committee adopted an Ice Seal Management Plan in January 2012 that outlines the members’ management principles and goals.
+The Ice Seal Committee adopted an Ice Seal Management Plan (PDF, 8 pages) in January 2012 that outlines the members' management principles and goals.